-The Swedish cellist Karolina Öhman performs internationally as a chamber musician, soloist and ensemble player, with a diverse repertoire, specializing in contemporary music.
-She wishes to give people new experiences of music in this genre and has premiered numerous solo and chamber music works.
+The Swedish cellist Karolina Öhman performs internationally as a chamber musician, soloist and ensemble player, with a diverse repertoire.
+Tours and festival appearances have taken Karolina to numerous countries across Europe and Asia.
+She is especially committed to the performance of contemporary music, and has premiered over 100 solo, chamber music and ensemble works.

-She has appeared as a soloist with the Basel Symphony Orchestra, Camerata Zürich, Kammerphilharmonie Graubünden, Basel Sinfonietta and the Ensemble Namascae among others, in festivals such as Archipel Geneva, Klangspuren Schwaz, ReMusik St. Petersburg, Royaumont, les Jardins Musicaux and at the Société de Musique Contemporaine Lausanne.
+She has appeared as a soloist with the Basel Symphony Orchestra, WDR Sinfonieorchester, Meiningen Court Orchestra, Camerata Zürich, Kammerphilharmonie Graubünden, Basel Sinfonietta and the Ensemble Namascae among others, in festivals such as Archipel Geneva, Klangspuren Schwaz, ReMusik St. Petersburg, Royaumont and les Jardins Musicaux.

 Since 2016 Karolina is the principal cellist of the Kammerphilharmonie Graubünden.
 She also plays regularly as guest with the Tonhalle-Orchestra Zürich, the Zürich Opera Orchestra and the Chamber Orchestra of Europe.
 As a student Karolina was a member of the European Union Youth Orchestra.